-This super easy low carb Texas keto chili is bursting with flavor!
+This super easy keto friendly low carb chili is bursting with flavor!
 Enjoy it mild, or spice it up with more peppers.
 Prep takes only minutes, and you can make it on the stove, in a slow cooker, or in an Instant Pot.

-From the first cool breeze in the fall through the dead of winter, you’ll find me making low carb chili.
-It’s a satisfying dish that always warms you up.
-Plus, it’s so easy to make!
+From the first cool breeze in the fall through the dead of winter, you’ll find me making soups and stews.
+I love how satisfying they are and they way they warm you up.
+Plus, they are so easy to make!

 But this low carb chili may just be my favorite.
 Actually, my whole family loves it!

 Prep is quick and easy.
 You simply brown the beef, drain it, then add the rest of the ingredients.
 That’s it!
 And you can choose to make it on the stove top, in a slow cooker, or in an Instant Pot.

 Personally, I like my chili with a bit of spice.
 Not burning hot, just a bit of a kick.
 So for me, the amount of peppers used was perfect.

 However, if you don’t like spicy food, feel free to adjust.
 Anyone that doesn’t like spice should probably stay away from hot peppers.

 I also like to include black olives to add flavor as well as healthy fat.
 But please note that they are completely optional!
 Some people really don’t enjoy black olives.
 If that’s you, just omit them or add in some chopped veggies like zucchini.

-However you customize your chili, you can be sure it will warm you up and satisfy your chili craving!
+However you customize this keto chili, you can be sure it will warm you up and satisfy!